dalenewman/Cfg-NET/Articles/Autofac.md

 * an `IParser` - for a different parser
 * an `ISerializer` - for a different serializer
 * an `IValidator` - for targeted property validation
+* an `INodeValidator` - for targeted node validation
 * an `IGlobalValidator` - for global property validation
 * an `IModifier` - for targeted property modification
+* an `INodeModifier` - for targeted node modification
 * an `IGlobalModifer` - for global property validation
 * an `ILogger` - for additional logging